smishra1200/SCONE-Use-Case/draft-mishra-scone-usecase.md

 relevant to SCONE manageability as SCONE packets traverse established PDU sessions:

-1. PDN Connection / PDU Session (5G)
+1. PDU Session (5G)
-   A logical connection between the UE and the P-GW (4G) or UPF (5G), allowing the UE to exchange IP packets with external networks.
-Each PDN Connection/PDU Session is associated with an APN (4G) or DNN (5G).
+   A logical connection between the UE and UPF (5G), allowing the UE to exchange IP packets with external networks such as the Internet or a private network.

 2. IP Address Allocation
-   During PDN Connection/PDU Session establishment, the UE is allocated an IP address (IPv4, IPv6, or both) used for communication with external networks.
+   During PDU Session establishment, the UE is allocated an IP address (IPv4, IPv6, or both) used for communication with external networks.

 3. Bearer Establishment
-   Data traffic flows over bearers, each with defined QoS characteristics.
-In 4G, a default bearer is created for Internet access, while dedicated bearers may be set up for specialized services.
-In 5G, the equivalent construct is the QoS Flow.
+   Data traffic within a PDU session flows over radio bearers, each with defined QoS characteristics.
+IP packets are mapped to QoS flows based on packet filters at the UPF and UE.

-4. Mobility Management
-   The network ensures seamless UE mobility across cells and base stations while maintaining the ongoing session.

 ### PDU Session Awareness
 SCONE signaling operates only over established PDU sessions.
 This enables SCONE network elements to unambiguously associate throughput advice with specific UEs and application flows.
-Each session is bound to a DNN (5G) or APN (4G) and an allocated IP address, ensuring SCONE packets are routed precisely without affecting unrelated traffic.
+Each session is bound to a DNN and an allocated IP address, ensuring SCONE packets are treated precisely without affecting unrelated traffic.

 ### Per-Flow Signaling
 Throughput advice is applied on a per–4-tuple basis.
-SCONE network elements MUST maintain flow-specific context to ensure signaling correctness.
+5G SCONE network elements need to maintain flow-specific context to ensure signaling correctness.
 This enables applications to receive targeted throughput advice while preventing unintended impact on unrelated flows.

 ### QoS and Bearer Considerations
-In 5G, QoS is enforced at the granularity of QoS Flows, identified by a QoS Flow Identifier (QFI).
+In 5G, QoS is enforced at the granularity of QoS Flows.
 A single PDU session can contain multiple QoS Flows.
-Operators MAY configure a distinct QFI for SCONE packets to ensure predictable handling, or allow SCONE packets to traverse the same bearer as user-plane traffic when no differentiated treatment is required.
+Operators can configure a distinct QoS flow for SCONE packets to ensure predictable handling, or allow SCONE packets to traverse the same QoS flows as other user-plane traffic when no differentiated treatment is required.

-The PCF and SMF MUST be capable of assigning appropriate QoS attributes to SCONE flows so that congestion-control signaling is not degraded under high-load conditions.
+5G network ( likely PCF and SMF ) can make sure of assigning appropriate QoS attributes to SCONE flows so the adviced throughput does not degraded under high-load conditions or dynamically update the SCONE rate advice in high load conditions.

-### Mobility Handling
-During mobility events (e.g., handover or UPF relocation), SCONE state MUST persist across control-plane and user-plane transitions.
-The SMF and UPF MUST ensure consistent delivery of SCONE packets during mobility procedures.

-Where advisory logic is stateful at the UPF, operators SHOULD provide synchronization mechanisms to avoid discontinuities.

-### SCONE Hint to the Network
-SCONE-aware applications MUST provide hints to the UPF for a given 4-tuple.
-Such hints prevent unnecessary default rate-limiting and allow the network to generate the maximum allowable bit rate.

-### Retransmission of Advised Bit-Rate
-Both UPF and applications SHOULD support retransmission or periodic re-sending of SCONE packets to ensure reliable delivery.

 ### Dynamic Updates
-Mobile networks can enforce dynamic rate limits during active sessions, for example on a per-bearer basis.
+Mobile networks can enforce dynamic rate limits during active sessions, for example on a QoS flow basis.
+When it does then 5G SCONE network element should be capable of sending dynamic updates to the applications.

 ### Operations Monitoring and Logging
 Mobile operators may integrate SCONE signaling into existing operational and management